eranimo/terragen/README.md

+# Terragen
-# Computer Graphics Project
+Computer Graphics Project
 Kaelan Cooter

 # Features
 ## Random terrain
 Using the diamond-square algorithm to achieve realistic terrain features.
 Terrain wraps horizontally and vertically such that a representation of a globe can be approximated.
 Due to the chosen algorithm, images are always square.
+A sea level is chosen so that around 50-70% of the surface of the planet is covered in water.

+## Geographical Features
+The following features are detected using a flood fill algorithm:
+- Continents: large body of land
+- Oceans: large body of water
+- Islands: small bodies of land under 10% of land pixels
+- Inland Sea: surfaces below sea level surrounded by land

+The following features are generated:
+- Volcanoes: cone shaped mountains randomly placed on the land and water
+- Craters: impact basins

+Other features (planned):
+- Mountain Range: Areas inside land features with rough terrain
+- Plains: large areas of lower elevation
+- River Valley: Depression created by large rivers

 ## Rivers and Lakes
 Rivers start on mountains and flow towards sea level.
 As they flow, they increase in speed